-Increased use of equity-based compensation and the outrage constraint pensation can serve shareholders by improving incentives.
-Bebchuk and Fried (2004, ch.
-5) argue that outsiders' enthusiasm for incentive-based compensation provided executives and directors with opportunities to raise pay levels substantially in ways that would appear acceptable to outsiders.
+In the early 1990's, institutional investors and federal regulators, with the support of financial economists, embraced the idea that performance-based compensation can serve shareholders by improving incentives.
+Bebchuk and Fried (2004, chapter 5) argue that outsiders' enthusiasm for incentive-based compensation provided executives and directors with opportunities to raise pay levels substantially in ways that would appear acceptable to outsiders.